ARCANGEL0/AtlasAI/README.md

 ## ⬡ 𝗔𝗯𝗼𝘂𝘁 𝗡𝗘𝗞𝗢

 NEKO is a lightweight, fast, and utility AI assistant for your terminal, to be acessible anytime you need.
-It supports multiple flags and modes with a tidy formatted and colourful output in your terminal window such as persistent chat history, code mode, shell mode, web search, vision mode and an optional pentest agent (experimental).
+It supports multiple flags and modes with a tidy formatted and colourful output in your terminal window such as persistent chat history, code mode, shell mode, image edition and generation, web search, vision mode and an optional pentest agent (experimental).

 ## ᗢ Features